Screenshot Verification failure: chkdsk

-Screenshots fail to an image of the chkdsk screen or windows updating screen.
+Screenshots fail to an image of the chkdsk screen.

 Environment